-In Fall 2019, I will teach a first-year seminar on the history of Asian Americans in the U.S. I believe it will be the first time that a course of this subject is offered at Seaver College, and I very much look forward to teach it.
+In Fall 2019, I will teach a first-year seminar (FYS) on the history of Asian Americans in the U.S. To the best of my knowledge, it is the first time that a course on this subject will be offered at Seaver College.

 Asian Americans account for about 6% of U.S. population and are the fastest-growing racial minorities today.
 Taking a historical perspective, this course studies the experience of immigrants from East, South, and Southeast Asia since the nineteenth century: Chinese, Japanese, Filipinos, Koreans, Indians, Vietnamese, and other groups.
 Students will examine and analyze a host of experiences among the immigrants such as racism, the stereotype “model minority,” religion, and labor.
 In consultation with the instructor, each student will also choose a specific topic, research and write a paper on it, and present the research to the class.

-There are two required books texts for this course, supplemented by some articles and additional primary documents.
+For the FYS course in Fall 2019, there are two required books plus supplementary articles and additional primary documents.